joshuardecker/eon/docs/WhatIsEon.md

 What is Eon?
 ---
 Eon is an engine that handles consensus between parties, and the detail we dive into that definition will be seperated in the following sections.
 That way those new to the project, general cryptographic consensus, or just computer science can still understand this beautiful project!
+The following sections will also build upon each other, so for a full view of the project, I would recommend reading them all in order.

 What is Eon on a nice basic level?
 ---